What the odor is not: Estimation by elimination: Results

-These relations provide an intuitive understanding of the decoding process.
-For correct decoding the probability of false positives should be low.
-So, the term in the exponent of Eq.~\ref{eq:falsePositives} should be large, i.e., $s N_{\rm R}$ should be large and $s K$ small.
-This makes sense. $s N_{\rm R}$ is the average number of receptors that an odorant binds to.
-If the odorant does not bind to any receptor, then its concentration can not be estimated.
-Thus, $s N_{\rm R}$ should be large so that there are many receptors whose non-response can provide evidence of the absence of an odorant.
-Also, for successful decoding, sufficiently many receptors must be inactive to eliminate all odorants that are absent.
+For correct decoding the false positive probability should be low; so, the term in the exponent of Eq.~\ref{eq:falsePositives} should be large, i.e., $s N_{\rm R}$ should be large and $s K$ small.
+This makes sense, as $s N_{\rm R}$ is the average number of receptors that an odorant binds.
+Thus, $s N_{\rm R}$ should be large so that many receptors can provide evidence for absence of the odorant by not responding.
+Also, sufficiently many receptors must be inactive to eliminate all odorants that are absent.
 For this to happen, the probability that any particular receptor responds to at least one of the K odorants in the mixture should be small.
-This probability is approximately $sK$ when the likelihood $s$ that a given odorant binds to a given receptor is small, and so we require that $sK < 1$.
+This probability is $\approx sK$ when the likelihood $s$ that a given odorant binds to a receptor is small; so we require that $sK < 1$.

-The conditions $s N_{\rm R} > 1$ and $s K < 1$ will be necessary for any receptor response model and its decoder.
-This is because, in general, if an odorant does not bind to any receptor its concentration cannot be estimated, while the process of converting an under-determined problem into a well determined one is going to require sufficiently many inactive receptors.
-Put otherwise, for a fixed number of receptors $N_{\rm R}$, odorants in the environment $N_{\rm L}$, and odor component complexity $K$, receptor sensitivity should be sufficiently high to ensure coverage of odorants, but small enough to avoid false positives.
+The conditions $s N_{\rm R} > 1$ and $s K < 1$ are needed because an odorant's concentration cannot be estimated if it does not bind to any receptor, while converting an under-determined problem into a well determined one requires sufficiently many inactive receptors.
+Put otherwise, for fixed numbers of receptors and odorants, with fixed odor component complexity $K$, receptor sensitivity should be sufficiently high to ensure coverage of odorants, but small enough to avoid false positives.

-These considerations compare well with the observed sensitivity of olfactory receptor responses to odorants ($s\sim14\%$ for {\it {\it Drosophila}} \cite{munch2016door}, $s\sim 4\%$ for humans \cite{mainland2015human}).
-Thus, for typical values ($\{N_{\rm L}, K , N_{\rm R}, s\} = \{10^4, 10, 500, 0.05\}$), the estimated probability of false positives is low ($P(\hat{c}_i=1| c_i =0)\sim10^{-7}$; Eq.~\ref{eq:falsePositives}) and the probability of correct estimate is high ($P(\hat{{\boldsymbol{c}}} = {\boldsymbol{c}}) \sim 0.998$; Eq.~\ref{eq:BooleanProb4}).
-These estimates suggest that our proposed decoding scheme will be effective at decoding complex odors in the biologically relevant regime.
+These considerations can be combined with the observed sensitivity of olfactory receptors ($s\sim 5\%$ for mammals \cite{mainland2015human}).
+For typical mammalian parameters ($\{N_{\rm L}, K , N_{\rm R}, s\} \sim \{10^4, 10, 500, 0.05\}$), the estimated false positive probability is low ($P(\hat{c}_i=1| c_i =0)\sim10^{-7}$; Eq.~\ref{eq:falsePositives}) and the correct estimate probability is high ($P(\hat{{\boldsymbol{c}}} = {\boldsymbol{c}}) \sim 0.998$; Eq.~\ref{eq:BooleanProb4}).
+These are upper bounds because we considered binary, noiseless signals, while computation in the brain is degraded by noise in sensory and decision circuitry and by circuit constraints, as discussed below.
+However, our result here shows that in principle, and ignoring noise, odor composition is fully recoverable from the sort of combinatorial codes implemented in the nose.